-It’s no surprise these ($100) are one of the top-selling hiking shoes.
+It’s no surprise that the Merrell Moab 2 Ventilator ($100) is one of the top-selling hiking shoes.
 The side ventilation keeps feet cool during warm-weather hikes.
 And the leather and mesh hold up well through rocky scrambles, long day hikes, and multiday adventures.

 We like that they provide some of the stability and traction generally found in a hiking boot with the low-top freedom of a shoe.

 The toebox was wide enough that our testers didn’t experience any uncomfortable rubbing.
 But they are a bit stiffer, and we would recommend slowly amping up your mileage.
 Give them time to break in and you could have a great hiking shoe for seasons to come.

 These aren’t the lightest hiking shoes available.
 And on technical or wet terrain, they didn’t perform as well as shoes like the Salomon X Ultra or the SCARPA Rapid, but these are winners for day hikes on regular trails.

 They retail for $100 but can often be found for less (we’ve seen them as low as $74 depending on the size and color).
 They’re also available in a waterproof version.

 Danner is known for making high-quality, long-lasting hiking boots.
 And this is true of their hiking shoes, too.
 Inspired by the terrain of the 2,650 miles of the Pacific Crest Trail, the Trail 2650 ($149) is built to go the distance.

 The mesh liner helped keep our feet cool and aided in breathability even on hot summer hikes.
 In addition to the stylish looks, we really appreciate the fantastic grip these provided.
 We found them comfortable out of the box and suitable for all manner of day hikes.